Book an

 A hair transplant is a cosmetic procedure performed under the effects of local anaesthesia.
 During the surgery, hair follicles are removed from the healthy part of your scalp and implanted into the balding area.

 The hair follicles are taken from a specific part of your scalp that is still unaffected by the hair loss condition.
-These hairs are considered healthy and viable for a transplant as they can restart the process of hair growth cycle in the bald parts of the scalp.
+These hairs are considered healthy and viable for a transplant as they can restart the process of the hair growth cycle in the bald parts of the scalp.
 Consult an expert hair restoration doctor and prepare for your hair transplant journey.

 Can Grey Hair Be Transplanted?

 A hair transplant is a treatment for baldness.
-It has no relation to greying of your hair.
+It has no relation to the greying of your hair.
 As long as the grey hair on your head is healthy and active in its growth phase, there is no reason why it should hamper your hair transplant procedure.

 Why Does Hair Turn Grey?